Aeris111/CS_song/README.md

 ## Organization of the data

 - basic unit: a single line of lyric
-- columns (e.g.song ID, lyric ID) > easy to search
+- we add song ID and lyric ID for each row of data to convenient searching:
-- song id: 'S' + 'yy' + ranking
+    - song ID is Composed from: 'S' + 'yy' + #(a number representing rank of the song)
         > e.g. S10-1 represent the song which is the first place in 2010
-- remove symbols represent to repeated line
+    - lyric ID is Composed from: 'L' + #(a number)
+        > e.g. L11 represent the 11th line of lyric
+- we remove symbols which are represent of repeated parts of lyric, instead those parts will be filled up with the lyric which is actually sung in the song

 ### Organisation of Metadata